tituscharoensri/CAN_Peripheral_Verification_PCB/README.md

 - TxErr: Displays the occurance of a Transmission Error, more information can be found from the LEC.
 - Optional Termination, either can have 2 terminators or 1, depending on your PCB.
 - Power through jumper wires (Easily power both PCB's through a Debugger or External PS)
-- Baud Rate (500kbits/s).
-(Adjusting the Baud rate will require reflashing)
+- Baud Rate (1Mhz).
+(Adjusting the Baud rate will require reflashing Firmware)

 ### LED States:
 - SOLID: 1/Enabled/Occurance